-85 Revisor instruction.
+87 Revisor instruction.

-Requires the revisor of statutes to: (1) renumber certain subdivisions to accommodate new definitions in the RIM Reserve program statutes; (2) replace references to Minn.
-Stat. § 103A.206 (soil and water conservation policy being repealed in the next section) with § 103C.005 (soil and water conservation policy); and (3) replace the term "engineer's report" with "technical report" in chapter 103D.
+Requires the revisor of statutes to: (1) renumber certain subdivisions to accommodate new definitions in the RIM Reserve program statutes; and (2) replace references to Minn.
+Stat. § 103A.206 (soil and water conservation policy being repealed in the next section) with § 103C.005 (soil and water conservation policy).

-86 Repealer.
+88 Repealer.